 Awarded to Victoria College students enrolled in a music program who achieve excellence during the course of their studies, or to students who have completed a Faculty of Arts & Science music course and have participated in co-curricular activities on campus related to music (e.g. Vic Chorus, Hart House Choir, etc).

-The John Grant Leadership Award (new award coming soon in 2025)
+The John Grant Leadership Award (one award up to $1,500)

 Awarded to Victoria College students who have obtained at least a B standing (GPA 3.0+) and who have made a positive contribution to the life of Victoria College and/or the broader community (preference given to students building community beyond student government).